 With the expansion of epoxy terrazzo over the years, terrazzo now offers an unlimited color palette to choose from.
 More so, aggregates come in various color options as well.
 Marble chips and recycled glass chips come in different colors and textures and are cut into a specific size for a floor’s design.

 Terrazzo design can serve a purpose too.
 Using waterjet technology, the machine cuts detailed logos and graphics for a terrazzo design.
-This works wonderfully for schools and hospitals that are seeking create a unique atmosphere.
+This works wonderfully for schools and hospitals that are seeking to create a unique atmosphere.
 The use of colors in these designs can work to establish a particular tone.
 In addition to magnificent artwork, terrazzo can work as a navigational tool to guide people from one place to another through the use of free-flowing lines and patterns.

 Low Maintenance and Low Costs

-Floor cleaning is unavoidable; however, terrazzo is a low maintenance flooring system.
+Floor cleaning is unavoidable; however, terrazzo is a low-maintenance flooring system.
 That means that once a terrazzo floor is complete, it’s easy to clean and maintain a terrazzo floor.
 With a routine cleaning procedure and the occasional resealing, terrazzo floors will continue to remain beautiful.
 This works great in large spaces.

 Expect terrazzo maintenance costs to be minimal.
 By making sure you are taking the right steps to maintain your floor, the less likely foreign matter have a chance at damaging the terrazzo.
 Years from now, property owners can see that terrazzo is a valuable investment.